tanbiralam/Linea/README.md

 - Documentation improvements
 - Security enhancements

-## 📝 License

-MIT License - feel free to use this project for your own purposes!

 ## ⚠️ Disclaimer

 This tool executes system commands and modifies files.
 Please review any generated code or commands before execution in a production environment.

----

-Made with ❤️ by [Your Name]